 The blood is pouring into a bucket and then gushes in a final surge.
-I step aside quickly because I think it will gush past the bucket onto my feet, but it doesn’t.
+I step aside quickly because I think it will gush past the bucket and onto my feet, but it doesn’t.
 I’m staring at the blood, transfixed in some kind of surreal reality.
 I’m detached yet present.
 I become acutely aware of how very quiet it is.
-The knife with strong cuts cleaves open the sheep’s throat, sacrificing it.
-It goes quietly ……

-The ngueweul says to roll up the window so I do.
-We turn off the main road into a smaller one that runs along the yard.
+The ngueweul says to roll up the window as we turn off the main road onto a smaller one that runs along the yard so I do.
 Everything becomes hectic immediately.
-I understand now why he said to roll up the window.
 Beggars run along side the taxi desperate, hanging on, heads through the ngueweul’s window.
 We turn right into the yard itself.
 The beggars do not follow.

-We exit the taxi.
+The taxi pulls up and we exit the car.
 I had misunderstood where we were going.
-It’s not a shop but a shanty town.
+It’s not a shop but some kind of shanty town.
 As we walk, my eyes do not leave the path because I am staring at the hooves and horns of sheep and goats that have been discarded there.
 Bits of bloody hide mixed with dirt.

 We greet.
 The ngueweul and I are invited to sit in the shack to wait for Ousmane.

-Flies… flies…. more flies… more black.
-Attaya is boiling and I notice more dripping skins.
-Sheep and goats bleating, hawks and vultures in the distant sky, circling.
+Flies… flies…. and more flies… more black.
+Attaya (tea) is boiling and I notice more dripping skins.
+Sheep and goats bleating near by, hawks and vultures in the distant sky, circling.
 Fulani men making deals.
 Others pass by with potty pots.
+They must piss in the back behind the shacks.
 I’m not easily put out of my element but I am here.
-I’m feeling faint.
-They must piss in the back behind the shacks.
-I’m obsessed with the black that covers everything, like creosote, hanging on the table, black and grimy.
+I’m feeling faint yet obsessed with the black that covers everything, like creosote, hanging on the table, black and grimy.

 The sheep bed down and chew cud, goats frolic happily, a few butt heads.
 It dawns on me that they are not aware of the death around them.
 I listen for screaming but it is quiet.
 Very quiet; actually peaceful.